rohannakra/AI-Predicts-Hand-Written-Digits/README.md

 Steps Taken:
 * data analysis
-    * check if the data is linear or non-linear through ```TSNE``` dimensionality reduction technique
+    * check if the data is linear or non-linear through applying a ```Perceptron``` model
-    * check for zeros in the data
+    * check for zeros or NaN values in the data
-    * check for NaN values in the data
+        * if one or the other are true, use dimensionality reduction.
 * create model
     * use ```Pipeline``` interface in conjunction with ```cross_validate```
 * view the results